dblock/code.dblock.org/_posts/2014/2014-03-26-reorganizing-cocoapod-folder-structure-for-unit-and-integration-testing.markdown

 #### Integration Tests

 The tests that are part of the Demo project are really integration tests.
-I’ve renamed those consequently with a bulk replace of file names and within the source code.
+I've renamed those consequently with a bulk replace of file names and within the source code.
 You can see it in [this commit](https://github.com/dblock/ARTiledImageView/commit/5e4fbf975af6b291e3650c85fa00f8b3e89c5735) in ARTiledImageView.

 #### Unit Tests